Iron Behind the Velvet - Chapter 3

 __________________

-She dropped the receiver onto its rest and the base emitted a short, sharp briiiing.
-Startled, she shrank back, only after seconds of sustained silence venturing to reach for the telephone, to bring it to her ear again.
-A simple dial tone greeted her, a sound signifying only readiness ... promising only ... connection.
+She dropped the receiver onto its rest and the base emitted an unnerving briiiing.
+Startled, she shrank back, only after seconds of sustained silence venturing to reach for the phone, to bring it to her ear again.
+A simple dial tone greeted her, a sound signifying only readiness, promising only … connection.

-I sound like Narcissa, she thought.
+I sound like Narcissa, she thought, striding to her bedroom to change.
 It was a stray electrical impulse, a ... nothingness.
+She sighed.
+A nothingness ...
+Vincent's word.

 _____________________

-“So, before I start talking about me, which, believe me, I intend to do ... let’s hear about you!”
-Jenny demanded, reaching for a bottle of white wine.
-With her glass, Catherine chased the pouring stream that wandered in Jenny’s enthusiasm.
-“Where have you been keeping yourself?
+“So, before I start talking about myself, which, believe me, I intend to do ... let’s hear about you!”
+Jenny poured white wine, overfilling her glass.
+“Ooops!"
+She shrugged and grinned and rushed on.
+"Where have you been keeping yourself?
 I call; I get your machine.
 Am I going to have to camp in your office to see you?
 We need another shopping trip.”

 “What?
-Don’t tell me you need more shoes.”
-Catherine teased.
+Don’t tell me you need more shoes,” Catherine teased.
+She slid the goblet across the table and leaned in for her first sip.

 “Actually ...”
-Jenny paused for a sip from her goblet.
-“I was thinking ...
-I need something from that store you found, near the Village, where you bought that ... extremely romantic ... sculpture, the one that reminded me of a Snowden, the bronze and the geode?”
+Jenny paused for a swallow.
+“I need something from that store you found near the Village, where you bought that extremely romantic sculpture, the one that reminded me of a Snowden, the bronze and the geode?”
 2

 “Really?”
-Catherine was practiced at the subtle change of subject, but she was caught unawares and stuttered at an answer.
+Practiced at the subtle change of subject, she was caught unawares.
 “I, um ...
 I don’t think there was another one ... the artist ... um ... unless ...”

 “No, I don’t want a sculpture ... well, I do, because who wouldn’t?
 It was beautiful!”
-Jenny beamed her million-watt smile at her friend.
-“Don’t think you’re going to get by not telling me to whom you gave that ... gift, Cathy.
+Jenny beamed and ducked her head.
+“Don’t think you’re going to get by without telling me to whom you gave that gift, Cathy.
 You’ve been keeping him a secret for months.
 Months and months.”
-Her smile flickered to seriousness.
+She sobered.
 “I let it go, you know, that night after that lunatic tried to ... well, after you got out of the lake ... but I want to know, and you are going to tell me.”

-Catherine took a deep breath and willed her hand to sweep the table, a spilled glass surely a diversion, but she did not have to worry.
-Jenny plunged ahead with her own story, her excitement a current too swift to leave her snagged for long.
+She willed her hand to sweep the table, a toppled glass surely a diversion, but Jenny plunged ahead with her own story, her excitement a current too swift to leave her snagged for long.

 Check swing ... she thought, her fingers instead closing around the stem.